robmarkcole/fastpages-blog/_posts/2022-08-15-transformers.md

 - Do Transformers have the best performance?
 - Do they require more training data?
 - Are they harder to train?
-- Can they be used for all common remote sensing tasks including classification/segmentation/object detection?
+- Can they be used for classification/segmentation/object detection?

 I have subsequently come to appreciate there are not definitive answers to these questions, and issues such as performance/dataset size/training complexity are all coupled.
 Nevetheless I attempt to answer each of these in turn below.